Welcome to my comprehensive guide on how to punish a sub effectively.

 Make sure you’re on the same page – funishment and punishment are separate concepts!

 Before you delve into a conversation with your partner, make sure you’re talking about the same concept!
-The distinction between funishment and punishment is a common cause of misunderstanding.
-Make sure you and your partner are on the same page.
+The distinction between funishment and punishment is a common cause of misunderstanding, so make sure you are both on the same page.

 Use ‘disclaimers’ to help brainstorm